Advertisement

 Find out what’s driving this worrisome trend in young women and how you can reduce your risk.

-If you don’t already, it’s time to start taking heart health seriously.
-That’s true even if you’re young, and even if you’re in pretty good shape.
+If you don’t already, it’s time to start taking your heart health seriously.
+That’s true even if you’re young and even if you’re in pretty good shape.
 Hidden conditions like high cholesterol and taking certain types of birth control can put even the most health-conscious young women at risk for heart disease.

-You’re not too young
+You’re not too young for a heart attack

 Heart attack rates are on the rise among younger adults between 35 and 54 years old, according to a 2018 study published in the journal Circulation.
 Researchers examined more than 28,000 cases of people hospitalized for heart attacks from 1995 to 2014.
 The sharpest increase was seen among the younger women, who accounted for almost one-third of female heart attacks during this time period.